Lone Tree Community School District

 The Lone Tree Community School District, or Lone Tree Schools, is a rural public school district headquartered in Lone Tree, Iowa.

 The Elementary, Middle, and High School are all located in one building on Main Street in Lone Tree.
-Their rival in sports is neighboring school Highland.

 The district is mostly in Johnson County, with a small area in Louisa County, and serves Lone Tree and the surrounding rural areas.

 Schools

 The district operates two schools in a single facility in Lone Tree: